MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 > [!NOTE]
 > This example isn't specific to any particular Azure services.
 Instead, it's intended as a simple example to illustrate the fundamental concepts.

 There are multiple ways that you can deploy this solution, which each provide a different set of benefits and costs.
 At a high level, you can consider a *non-zonal*, *zonal (pinned)*, *zone-redundant (spread)*, or *multi-region* deployment.
-The following table summarizes the approaches you can use and how they affect your architecture:
+The following table summarizes some of the approaches you can use and how they affect your architecture:

 | Architectural Concern | [Non-Zonal](#deployment-approach-1-non-zonal-deployments) | [Zonal (Pinned)](#deployment-approach-2-zonal-pinned-deployments) | [Zone-Redundant (Spread)](#deployment-approach-3-zone-redundant-spread-deployments) | [Multi-Region](#deployment-approach-4-multi-region-deployments) |
 |-|-|-|-|